-In one of my previous articles, I explained what is financial modeling, types of financial models, users of financial models and basics of financial modeling.
+In one of my previous articles, I explained what is financial modeling, types of financial models, users of financial models and the basics of financial modeling.
 Then, I also covered some financial modeling examples using Excel.

 In this article, Building Financial Models: How to Build a Financial Model, my main focus is to cover the strategies of financial modeling.

-Building financial models: 5 Strategies to help you
+Building Financial Models: 5 Strategies to Help You

-No matter where you work, be it private equity, mergers and acquisitions or even equity research, when it comes to the key to entry into a financial position, then it solely depends upon a financial model.
+No matter where you work, be it private equity, mergers and acquisitions or even equity research, when it comes to the key to enter into a financial position, then it solely depends upon a financial model.

 1. Adjudge the purpose and audience:

 The very first thing that you’re required to do is adjudge the purpose and audience of your financial model.

 2. Set up an assumptions page: